om-kumar-singh/TestBuddy/README.md

-# 🧠 MockMate – Interviews in Your Pocket
+# 🧠 TestBuddy – Interviews in Your Pocket

 MockMate is an AI-powered interview preparation platform that simulates **real-time voice-based interviews** using conversational agents.
 Designed to help candidates prepare smarter and faster, MockMate enables users to **generate customized interview sessions** and practice them interactively — all from the comfort of their browser.